 This is forcing leaders to step forward into the limelight, and those that are commercially thriving under this scrutiny have done so by introducing a transparency to their interactions with the world.

 This transparency is essential because they depend upon people they will never meet, suppliers or partners in different businesses and they will have an increasing reliance on their peer network, both within their existing business and their competitors.

-In a recent book, The Elastic Enterprise by Nick Vitalari & Haydn Shaughnessy
+In their book, The Elastic Enterprise, Nick Vitalari & Haydn Shaughnessy